tommymcdonald/alkymi-practical/README.md

 `yarn serve` or `npm run serve` will run both the server and the client

-`yarn test` or `npm run serve` will run the existing reducer and util tests
+`yarn test` or `npm run test` will run the existing reducer and util tests

 # UX Improvements
 - Adding "restore" functionality for deleted fields